iExecBlockchainComputing/dataprotector-sdk/technical-design/uml/sequence-fetchProtectedData.md

     SDK ->> SDK: check if the CC_Contract <br> owns the protectedData

-    SDK ->> DPSG: query protected data owns by the user himself and the CC_Contract
+    SDK ->> DPSG: query protected data owned by the user himself or the CC_Contract

     SDK ->> User: array of ProtectedData
 ```